davemacdo/castbot/readme.md

 ## Changelog

+- 2016-06-03 v.0.3.1
+    - Big changes under the hood.
+Only minor aesthetic updates.
 - 2016-05-19 v0.3
     - New probability curve starts sparse peaks in middle, disintegrates again.
     - With more change, I added more time, and a greater variation in timing.